Finding the right property

 Granny Flat Solutions offers a unique pre-purchase site evaluation service to help put your mind at ease.

 Finding the right property to put a Granny Flat on can be hard and could result in a costly mistake.
 You don’t have to go at it alone.
 The Granny Flat Solutions team is readily available to help you navigate through the rules and regulations for granny flats with the skills and knowledge we have acquired throughout our 35 years of experience.

 Suppose you find a property you are seriously considering purchasing (with the intent of building a secondary dwelling).
 In that case, we can conduct a comprehensive, pre-purchase assessment remotely to evaluate the feasibility of a Granny Flat.
 Our experienced Customer Service Team will need to look over the Contract of Sale to determine whether there are any potential issues or adverse conditions.
 Once complete, you will be sent an email to outline our findings.

-Please note: this intent of this service is purely to assess the feasbility of a granny flat for the property of interest, and should not be used to influence or persude your final decision.
+Please note: this intent of this service is purely to assess the feasibility of a granny flat for the property of interest, and should not be used to influence or persuade your final decision.
 Our assessors will never give advice as to whether or not you should purchase the property, and the final decision to do so is at your sole discretion.

 What to look for when purchasing a property